-- Open the Configuration page for the configuration in which you want to reference an entity.
-See "Opening Configurations" for more information. - 2.
-In the Configuration Items section, expand the hierarchy until you reach the configuration item to which you want to reference an entity. - In the Specification column, select the specification of the entity you want to reference.
+- In the Configuration Items section, expand the hierarchy until you reach the configuration item to which you want to reference an entity. - 3.
+In the Specification column, select the specification of the entity you want to reference.
 If only one specification is valid, it is automatically displayed. - 4.
 In the Actions column, click Reference.